markstringer-dti/markstringer-dti.github.io/dti.md

 that completely changed the dynamic (and control) of the project.

 Please pay attention to this because it's important.
+This is how you deliver the impossible.
 This is how you make a project that seems impossible, possible.
 You build something that starts to deliver value for your customers.

 How do you do this on your project?
 Every project is a little bit different.
 But I'm going to arbitrarily invent a rule of sixths.
 This